 Any student who is interested in Agricultural Economics & Business has to take a look at South Dakota State University.
 Brookings, South Dakota promises a stylish small-town setting for college students to grow in.

 76.0% of first-year students come back for their sophomore year.
-The major with the most undergrads signed up for at South Dakota State University is nursing.
+With 79.1% of the instructors being full time, students will get a good amount of face time with instructors.
 A virtual tour is an easy way to explore South Dakota State University.